The Sheffield, Ashton-under-Lyne and Manchester Railway – 4

 How a long defunct, relatively small local railway company aimed high and ultimately was responsible for the poor financial state of the Great Central Railway!

-I have been prompted to do so by reading a copy of BackTrack Magazine from May 1996 (Volume 10 No. 5) [2] which included an article about the Great Central which is now long-gone – sadly so, from an enthusiasts point of view.
+I was prompted to look again at the Sheffield Ashton-under-Lyne and Manchester Railway by reading a copy of BackTrack Magazine from May 1996 (Volume 10 No. 5) [2] which included an article about the Great Central Railway which is now, sadly, long-gone.
 That article was itself a response to an earlier article in BackTrack Volume 9 No. 3 (March 1995) by Messrs.
 Emblin, Longbone and Jackson.
 [1]

-It brought to mind the connections between Ashton-under-Lyne and the Manchester, Sheffield and Lincolnshire Railway (MS&L) evidenced by the name of its predecessor, the Sheffield, Aston-under-Lyne and Manchester Railway (SA&M).
-It also reminded me that early in my attempts to write interesting blogs I spent a little time on my present place of residence, Ashton-under-Lyne.
-I am wary of providing links to these posts, but they do pull together quite a bit of information about the early railway …… these are the links:
+It brought to mind the connections between Ashton-under-Lyne and the Manchester, Sheffield and Lincolnshire Railway (MS&L) evidenced by the name of its predecessor, the Sheffield, Ashton-under-Lyne and Manchester Railway (SA&M).
+I am wary of providing links to these posts, but they do pull together quite a bit of information about that railway …… these are the links:

-I am not sure, with the benefit of hindsight, that the second of the above posts was really necessary.
+With the benefit of hindsight, the second of the above posts was not really necessary.
 An appendix to the third post would probably have covered the two links mentioned in the second post.

-The article which grabbed my attention in the old BackTrack Magazine did so because it seems to root the significant problems of the Great Central Railway (GCR) in, what I could argue, is my local railway company’s own history.
+I lived in Ashton-under-Lyne at the time.
+The article which grabbed my attention in the old BackTrack Magazine did so because it seems to root the significant problems of the Great Central Railway (GCR) in my, then, local railway company’s own history.
 Hence the sub-title of this post!

 It should be noted that Emblin reserved a right of reply and that he chose to do so in a later edition of the BackTrack Magazine.
 [5]